openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   networks.

 ``--vlan-transparent {True,False}``
-  Create a vlan transparent network.
+  Create a VLAN transparent network.

 ``--description DESCRIPTION``
   Description of network.

 ``--qos-policy QOS_POLICY``
-  Attach QoS policy ID or name to the resource.
+  ID or name of the QoS policy that shouldbe attached to the resource.

 ``--availability-zone-hint AVAILABILITY_ZONE``
   Availability Zone for the network (requires